Man shot overnight in Winston-Salem

 WINSTON-SALEM, N.C. — A man is recovering Sunday morning after someone shot him overnight in Winston-Salem.

-Officers say they found 46-year-old Michael Durant Roper suffering from a gunshot wound to his buttocks.
-He was transported to local hospital where he was treated for a non-life threatening injury.
+Officers said they found 46-year-old Michael Durant Roper suffering from a gunshot wound to his buttocks.
+He was taken to the hospital where he was treated for a non-life threatening injury.

 The suspect vehicle, which was described as being black in color, left the area and no further information was provided.